 Profile: Cynthia Dyson

-Cynthia Dyson is an Assistant Professor in the College of Nursing and Allied Health at Charleston Southern University.
+Cynthia Dyson is an assistant professor in the College of Nursing at Charleston Southern University.

-She received her bachelor of science in nursing from Clemson University, Master of Science in Maternal/Child nursing from Medical University of South Carolina and is currently in the dissertation phase of her Doctorate of Education with emphasis in Health Care Education/Nursing Education from Nova Southeastern University.
-Her specialty areas are Pediatrics, Maternal/Newborn and Women’s Health.
+She received her Bachelor of Science in Nursing from Clemson University, Master of Science in maternal/child Nursing from Medical University of South Carolina and her Doctorate of Education (EdD) from Nova Southeastern University.
+Her specialty areas are pediatrics, maternal/newborn, women’s health, and nursing education.

-Ms. Dyson is a ANCC Board Certified Pediatric Nurse and an NLN Board Certified Nurse Educator and currently teaches undergraduate and graduate level courses.
+Dr. Dyson is an ANCC board certified Pediatric Nurse and an NLN board Certified Nurse Educator and currently teaches undergraduate and graduate level courses.
 She has developed nursing courses, clinical courses, health promotion and graduate nursing courses and assisted with program development at CSU.
-She is currently the Director of Undergraduate BSN programs at the College of Nursing and Allied Health.
+She is currently the director of undergraduate BSN program at the College of Nursing.

-Ms. Dyson has been a faculty member at CSU since 1996 and has over 25 years of experience in Pediatrics/Newborn nursing.
-She is a member of the Society of Pediatric Nurses, National League of Nurses, American Nurses Association, South Carolina Nurses Association, and Sigma Theta Tau International, Gamma Omicron At-Large Chapter.
-She currently serves on the national SPN Education committee and on the SCNA Women and Children’s Health Chapter.
-Her scholarly interests include clinical evaluation tools, evidence based nursing practice and innovative teaching strategies.
+Dr. Dyson has been a faculty member at CSU since 1996 and has more than 25 years of experience in pediatrics/newborn nursing.
+She is a member of the Society of Pediatric Nurses, National League of Nurses, South Carolina Nurses Association and Sigma Theta Tau International, Gamma Omicron At-Large Chapter.
+She currently serves on the national Society of Pediatric Nurses Education Committee.
+Her scholarly and research interests include clinical evaluation tools, evidence based nursing practice and innovative teaching strategies.